gardenlinux/gardenlinux/tests-ng/README.md

     - azure: `/CommunityGalleries/gardenlinux-13e998fe-534d-4b0a-8a27-f16a73aef620/Images/gardenlinux-nvme-gen2/Versions/1592.12.0` (amd64)
 - `--only-cleanup` Only run `tofu destroy` for cloud setups.
 - `--image-requirements-file` Only needed with `--cloud-image`.
 Needs to point to a valid `*.requirements` file.
+- `--cloud-plan`: Only run `tofu plan` for cloud setups.
+  - QEMU VM: Ignores this flag.

 #### QEMU Specific Options